Bottlenose Dolphins In Fiji

 They do also form opportunistic groups with other dolphins or whales.
 This behavior may serve protection by simply being a larger group, as well as being a benefit while hunting.

-A bottlenose dolphin can grow very large to over 3 meters and is very impressive in the water.
+Bottlenose dolphins can grow to be very large, over 3 meters long, and are a very impressive sight in the water.

 Bottlenose dolphins have been well studied, they have the largest brain in ratio to the body mass of any animal.
 The latest research shows high intelligence, emotional intelligence, as well as complex communication.